Gaussian Multiple and Random Access in the Finite Blocklength Regime: Code Design Variations

 As the encoders learn the estimate of the number of active transmitters at an earlier time, an encoding function that depends on the feedback from the receiver could be employed as follows.
-Given the estimate $t$ of the number of active transmitters $k$, length-$n_t$ codewords are drawn such that the first $n_1$ symbols are uniformly distributed on $n_1$-dimensional sphere with radius $\sqrt{n_1 P}$, and the symbols indexed from $n_1 + 1$ to $n_t$ are distributed on $(n_t - n_1)$-dimensional sphere with radius $\sqrt{(n_t - n_1)P}$, i.e. instead of $K$ independent spherical sub-codewords, we use two independent sub-codewords.
+Recall from \eqref{eq:powerRAC} that the maximal-power constraints apply to the decoding times $n_1, \dots, n_K$, but not to $n_0$.
+Given the estimate $t$ of the number of active transmitters $k$, length-$n_t$ codewords are drawn such that the first $n_1$ symbols are uniformly distributed on $n_1$-dimensional sphere with radius $\sqrt{n_1 P}$, and the symbols indexed from $n_1 + 1$ to $n_t$ are distributed on $(n_t - n_1)$-dimensional sphere with radius $\sqrt{(n_t - n_1)P}$, i.e., instead of $K$ independent spherical sub-codewords, we use two independent sub-codewords.
 The length of the second sub-codeword depends on the estimate $t$.
-The effect of this modification on the error analysis is that under this input distribution, the total variation bound in \eqref{eq:klogMused} can be improved to which also decays with the same asymptotic rate as \eqref{eq:klogMused}.
-Therefore, this modification only affects the $O(1)$ term in \eqref{eq:RACmainresult}, meaning that the same expansion as \thmref{thm:GRAC} is achieved.
+The effect of this modification on the error analysis is that under this input distribution, the total variation bound in \eqref{eq:klogMused} can be improved to which decays with the same asymptotic rate as \eqref{eq:klogMused}.
+Therefore, this modification affects only the $O(1)$ term in \eqref{eq:RACmainresult}, meaning that the same expansion as \thmref{thm:GRAC} is achieved.